Azure/API-Management/changelogs/api-management-service.md

 1. API Management now correctly handles wildcard OpenAPI parameters, such as `/sample-operation/{*rest}`.
 1. We fixed several bugs, which could result in inaccurate `Network Status` API responses.
 1. We fixed a bug, where API Management stored incorrect payload in the cache if a request contained conditional headers `If-Modified-Since` or `If-None-Match` and cache entry didn't exist.

+### Changed

+1. The [`Connection` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Connection) is no longer forwarded from the backend to the client.

 Developer portal follows an independent release lifecycle and the [per-release changelog is available on GitHub](https://aka.ms/apimdevportal/releases).